 Amy Bishop, PhD first joined the ASLC as a summer intern in 2009, and returned as a postdoctoral researcher in 2016.
-Her research integrates individualized behavioural, ecological, and spatial models to explore how marine mammal species and populations respond to stressors and change.
+Now, as a Research Scientist, her research integrates behavioural, ecological, and spatial models to explore how marine mammal species and populations respond to stressors and change.
 Currently, she is developing a habitat use model for juvenile sea lions that incorporates predation risk as a factor driving space-use and movement.

-Casey Brown, PhD joined the ASLC in 2016 as a postdoctoral researcher in Markus Horning’s lab.
+Casey Brown, PhD joined the ASLC in 2016 as a postdoctoral researcher in Markus Horning’s lab and is now a Research Scientist.
 Her research interests are broadly focused on animal behavior, wildlife movement, conservation, and human dimensions of wildlife management.
 Currently, she is analyzing data from Life History Tags to better understand where juvenile Steller sea lions are dying from predation events.

 Markus Horning, PhD joined the ASLC as Science Director in 2015, from Oregon State University where he is still a Research Associate Professor.
 His research investigates the behavioral physiology and population ecology of marine predators such as seals and sea lions.
 He extensively uses Argos telemetry transmitters in his projects, and is involved in developing the next generation of telemetry devices.
 He lives in Seward, Alaska.